somedeveloper00/DotsSample/README - Copy.md

     }
 }
 ```
 Now let's make a few spawners in the scene for spheres to spawn from.

 <video src="https://raw.githubusercontent.com/somedeveloper00/DotsSample/main/ArticleRes/out-5.mp4" controls></video>

-Now to make them go towards the blue boxes, we need to make a system that's responsible for moving objects towards a random point in an area, and change that point every few moments.
+Now to make them go towards the target area (I set it slightly above blue platform), we need to make a system that's responsible for moving objects towards a random point in an area, and change that point every n seconds.
 Here's the authoring and component data:

 ```csharp
 public struct FloatTowardsComponentData : IComponentData {